CY57h3By8FpFj/SpeedDog/readme.md

 # SpeedDog

-Systemd daemon to check speed between two host and report (email) if speed value is less than required limit.
+Systemd daemon for checking the speed between two hosts and reporting (by email) when the speed is below the required limit.

 ## Table of contents
 * [Introduction](#Introduction)